-Personal umbrella coverage provides you with increased liability coverage – often in increments of a $1,000,000.
-But policies typically cost around a few hundred dollars a year, so if you have multiple liabilities, personal umbrella coverage may well be worth it.
+Personal umbrella coverage provides you with increased personal liability coverage—often in increments of $1,000,000.
+Policies typically cost around a few hundred dollars a year, so if you have over half a million dollars in combined assets, personal umbrella coverage may well be worth it.

 Umbrella coverage also broadens your liability protection to extend to nonphysical injury or damages.
 That means if you’re sued for libel or slander, your umbrella policy may be able to help, unless the libel or slander was related to a business that you own.